EMI-Group/interpretable-control-competition-walker-submit/README.md

     <img src="./results/animation.gif" alt="Visualization of the policy"  width="300" height="300">
 </div>

 This is the result for [Interpretable Control Competition at GECCO 2024](https://giorgia-nadizar.github.io/interpretable-control-competition/).

-Our policy can be expressed by the following formula, with the weights rounded to two decimal places:
+Specifcially, our policy can be expressed by the following formula, with the weights rounded to two decimal places:

 ![formula](./results/formula.svg)